 I am a literary scholar and a poet.
-My work combines trans and queer studies with writing studies and literary history of 20th-21st century poetry and poetics.
+My work combines trans studies and queer studies with writing studies and literary history of 20th-21st century poetry and poetics.

 I am currently a Visiting Assistant Professor of English at UCONN, Storrs.
 Before that I was the 2021-2022 N.E.H.
-Post-doctoral Fellow in Poetics at Emory University, starting in the fall of 2021.
+Post-Doctoral Fellow in Poetics at The Fox Center for Humanistic Inquiry at Emory University.
 I received my PhD in English from The Graduate Center, CUNY in Sept 2020.
 I also have an MFA in Poetry from the University of Arizona.
 My pronouns are she/her.